sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 - netstat -plnt
 -netstat --help

-## K8 consist of master and worker nodes
+K8 consist of master and worker nodes:
 - Each nodes should have at least one interface connected to a network  with IP addr
 - The host should have ubique histname set and a unique mac address

-##  search for numeruc, programs, listening, -i - not case sensitive
+search for numeruc, programs, listening, -i - not case sensitive:

 netstat -npl | grep -i scheduler

 netstat -npa | grep -i etcd | grep -i 2379 | wc -1

-## An important tip about deploying Network Addons in a Kubernetes cluster.
+An important tip about deploying Network Addons in a Kubernetes cluster:

 In the upcoming labs, we will work with Network Addons.
 This includes installing a network plugin in the cluster.
 While we have used weave-net as an example, please bear in mind that you can use any of the plugins which are described here: